emtee40/Sdmaid-wiki/Frequently-Asked-Questions.md

 * ❗ You need Google Play to do the initial install and keep it updated.
 * ❌ You need to have two apps installed.

+##### Restoring
 To restore SD Maid Pro you need to install the unlocker app.
-Log into Google Play with the Google account that contains the purchase and you will be able to reinstall the [unlocker app](https://play.google.com/store/apps/details?id=eu.thedarken.sdm.unlocker) without paying again (if there are issues, [see here](https://github.com/d4rken/sdmaid-public/wiki/Frequently-Asked-Questions#google-play-is-not-showing-the-purchase)).
+Log into Google Play with the Google account that contains the purchase and you will be able to reinstall the [unlocker app](https://play.google.com/store/apps/details?id=eu.thedarken.sdm.unlocker) without paying again.

+##### Troubleshooting
+* If Google Play doesn't let you install the app again without paying then you are likely using the wrong account.
+* You can see your purchases [here](https://wallet.google.com/manage/#transactions:filter=ALL) or [here](https://play.google.com/apps).
+* If you are absolutely sure it's the right account, try to install the unlocker remotely, via the Google Play website.
+This will force the Google Play app to synchronize.

+Note:
+If you uninstall an app shortly after purchasing it, Google Play automatically refunds your purchase.
+Currently the automatic refund window is [2 hours](https://support.google.com/googleplay/answer/2479637?hl=en).
+This is only happens once per app.

 #### [In-app purchase](https://play.google.com/store/apps/details?id=eu.thedarken.sdm)
 The in-app purchase was added (late ~2019) due to Android 10 no longer allowing unlocker apps to hide themselves.
 You purchase the upgrade from inside the free version.